Accessing and marking submissions

 Go to the Marking and feedback guidance if you need further information about marking with SpeedGrader and using rubrics.

-• Open the Assignments menu.
+• Click Assignments in the course menu.

 • Locate the relevant assignment and click the assignment title to open the assignment settings.

-• Next, click on the SpeedGrader link.
+• Next, click on the SpeedGrader link in the top-right.

 • Locate the relevant student submission.